 Consequently, on the 22th May our third ‘Tech Event’ will be run by our Year 12 BCT students.
 Again, this event that has two main messages:

 - ALL technology is NOT dangerous

 Whilst it may seem at first that these two messages are distinctly contrary to each other, they are not.
 The purpose of this Tech Event is one of awareness regarding technology in our lives – how to embrace the ‘good’ and protect ourselves from the ‘bad’.

 Technology is not a fad.
-Technology is not only here to stay, but it is an ever changing force in our lives that enables medical miracles, dynamic communication, global connections and all manner of exciting opportunities for us all.
-Consequently, our ‘Tech Event’ will expose students to new and exciting uses of technology that enhance our lives so that they understand that ‘all technology is not dangerous’.
+Technology is not only here to stay, but it is an ever-changing force in our lives that enables medical miracles, dynamic communication, global connections and all manner of exciting opportunities for us all.
+Consequently, our ‘Tech Event’ will expose students to new and exciting uses of technology that enhances our lives so that they understand that ‘all technology is not dangerous’.